Trusted WordPress tutorials, when you need them most.

 add_filter( 'show_admin_bar', '__return_false' );

-Now, all you need to do is toggle the switch from ‘Inactive’ to ‘Active’ and then click on ‘Update’.
+Now, if your goal is to disable the admin bar for all users, then all you need to do is toggle the switch from ‘Inactive’ to ‘Active’ and then click on ‘Update’.

 Adding custom code to WordPress

 We hope this article helped you learn how to disable the WordPress admin bar for all users except administrators.
-You may also want to see our ultimate WordPress security guide and our comparison of the best WordPress page builders for creating custom page layouts without any code.
+You may also want to see our guide on how to get email notifications for post changes in WordPress and our expert picks of the best WordPress activity log and tracking plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.